vircadia/vircadia-docs-sphinx/docs/source/explore/socialize.rst

 Chat with Users
 -----------------------------------------

-Project Athena doesn't yet have a default text chat option that works well for both HMD and desktop users as most HMD users can't type easily.
+Vircadia doesn't yet have a default text chat option that works well for both HMD and desktop users as most HMD users can't type easily.
 Our extensible open-source scripting and UI gives you the ability to create the features you want, including text chat.
 There are some great scripts for chat that have already been built by community members, and a few are described below.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^